-Four Disadvantages of Online Mock Trials
+4 Disadvantages of Online Mock Trials

-Fewer Participants in Discussion Groups
+Fewer Participants Can Join Discussion Groups

-More Difficult to Assess Non-Verbal Communication Cues
+It Is More Difficult To Assess Non-Verbal Communication Cues